vstinner/vstinner.github.io/content/split_include_python38.rst

 prevent to optimize Python and make the implementation of PyPy (cpyext) more painful.

-In Python 3.8, I created ``Include/cpthon/`` sub-directory to stop adding new APIs by mistake to the stable API.
+In Python 3.8, I created ``Include/cpython/`` sub-directory to stop adding new APIs to the stable API by mistake.

 I moved more private functions into the internal C API: ``Include/internal/`` directory.